Skip to main content Skip to secondary navigation

 • Non-discrimination limit

-These limits apply to contributions made to TDA, CRA and Roth accounts of the Stanford Contributory Retirement Plan (SCRP).
+These limits apply to contributions made to TDA, CRA, and Roth accounts of the Stanford Contributory Retirement Plan (SCRP).
 Therefore, you can reach the annual limits several ways based on your:

 • TDA contributions alone